Giantpizzahead/judgelite/README.md

 ## Contributing

 We welcome contributions of all kinds, whether they're bug reports, feature requests, or pull requests!
 See the [contributing guidelines](https://github.com/Giantpizzahead/judgelite/blob/master/CONTRIBUTING.md) for more details.
+If you'd like to get your hands dirty, try tackling one of the [open issues](https://github.com/Giantpizzahead/judgelite/issues).

 ## License